Ticketmaster 1099-K: A Guide to 1099-K Reporting for Sellers

 Expecting a 1099-K from Ticketmaster?

 If you're reselling tickets online for live events like concerts, sporting events, or the theater, receiving a Form 1099-K means you had a busy year!
-For the 2024 tax year, the IRS plans to require companies running payment apps and online marketplaces – including ticket exchange or resale sites like Ticketmaster – to send Form 1099-K to anyone who received payments from them totaling more than $5,000 during the year (more than $20,000 and over 200 transactions for 2023 and earlier years).
+For the 2024 tax year, the IRS plans to require companies running payment apps and online marketplaces – including ticket exchange or resale sites like Ticketmaster – to send Form 1099-K to anyone who received payments from them totaling more than $5,000 during 2024 (more than $20,000 and over 200 transactions for 2023 and earlier years).
 (More on the payment threshold after 2024 in a minute.)

 TurboTax Tip: